The Northern Lights

 The most important factor for seeing the aurora borealis is that the sky is clear and dark, so finding somewhere deep in the countryside, far from the light pollution of cities, will give you the best chance.
 However, it's also true that the closer you are to the Arctic Circle the more likely you are to witness this phenomenon, which is why the cities of Akureyri, Isafjordur and Húsavík are some of the best places to see the Northern Lights in Iceland.

-Having said that, it is still possible to see the aurora borealis without straying to far from places like Reykjavik.
-If you're staying in the Icelandic capital, we've got several different activities allowing you to go in search of the natural phenomenon easily and comfortably with expert guides: check out our Northern Lights Tour and Northern Lights Cruise!
+Having said that, it's still possible to see the aurora borealis without straying to far from places like Reykjavik.
+If you're staying in the Icelandic capital, we've got several different activities allowing you to go in search of the natural phenomenon easily and comfortably with expert guides: check out our Northern Lights Tour!

 When is the best time to see the Northern Lights in Iceland?